Interstate 840 Tennessee

 - From Interstate 65 south of Franklin to U.S. 31A/41A - open October 2001

 In 1993, the General Assembly indicated that TDOT may consider the northern component of the beltway.
 The department of transportation followed with the release of an environmental impact statement in 1995.
 By 2003, due to the overall anticipated high costs both economically and socially with the corridor, it was recommended that TDOT withdraw plans to begin work on the northern half of SR 840.
-Instead attention should be redirected to the expansion of the existing roadway network north of the city.
-Thus further study of the northern half of the route was discontinued.2
+Instead attention was to be redirected to the expansion of the existing roadway network north of the city and further study of the northern half of the beltway discontinued.2

-The westernmost portion of Tennessee 840, between I-40 near Burns and SR 100 near Fairview, opened to traffic December 5, 2002.1 This left the section between Tennessee 100 and Interstate 65.
-Work on this portion began with a 6.1-mile, $44.2-million project between Tennessee 100 and Bending Chestnut Road, just south of Tennessee 46 (Pinewood Road) in July 2007.5 The Williamson County stretch opened following a ribbon cutting ceremony held on October 27, 2010.
+The westernmost portion of SR 840, between I-40 near Burns and SR 100 near Fairview, opened to traffic December 5, 2002.1 This left the section between SR 100 and Interstate 65.
+Work on this portion began with a 6.1-mile, $44.2-million project between SR 100 and Bending Chestnut Road, just south of SR 46 (Pinewood Road) in July 2007.5 The Williamson County stretch opened following a ribbon cutting ceremony held on October 27, 2010.7

 |The west end of Interstate 840 consists of a parclo interchange with Interstate 40 (Exit 176) in a rural area to the southeast of Dickson.
 Provisions were built at the exchange for a northern extension.